Campaign of the Sultanates: Invasion of the Sultanate of Hobyo

-With the steam taken out of the rebellion, and the military forces heavily reinforced with the battalions from Eritrea, the Italians retook Ceel Buur on 26 December 1925, and eventually compelled Omar Samatar to retreat into Ogaden, where skirmishes between his remaining forces and Italian soldiers would continue.
-Although these fumbles against Hobyo, had been disastrous for the Italians, and Mussolini’s pride.
+With the steam taken out of the rebellion, and the military forces heavily reinforced with the battalions from Eritrea, the Italians retook Ceel Buur on 26 December 1925, and eventually compelled Omar Samatar to retreat into the Ogaden, where skirmishes between his remaining forces and Italian soldiers would continue.

 Invasion of the Majeerteen Sultanate

 The new Alula commissioner, presented Boqor Osman with an ultimatum to disarm and surrender.
 Meanwhile, Italian troops began to pour into the sultanate in anticipation of this operation.
 While landing at Haafuun and Alula, the sultanate's troops opened fire on them.
 Fierce fighting ensued and to avoid escalating the conflict and to press the fascist government to revoke their policy, Boqor Osman tried to open a dialogue.
 However, he failed, and again fighting broke out between the two parties.
 Following this disturbance, on 7 October the Governor instructed Coronaro to order the Sultan to surrender; to intimidate the people he ordered the seizure of all merchant boats in the Alula area.
 At Hafun, Arimondi bombarded and destroyed all the boats in the area.

 On 13 October Coronaro was to meet Boqor Osman at Baargaal to press for his surrender.
 Under siege already, Boqor Osman was playing for time.
 However, on 23 October, Boqor Osman sent an angry response to the Governor defying his order.
 Following this a full-scale naval attack was ordered in November.
-Baargaal is bombed by the Italian cruiser 'Campania' for 22 hours after initial Italian efforts to take the town are pushed back and several Italian officers are killed.
+Baargaal was bombed by the Italian cruiser 'Campania' for 22 hours after initial Italian efforts to take the town were pushed back and several Eritrean Ascaris were killed.